-Get Supertax now and relax on April 15th . . .
+Get Supertax now and relax on April 15th ...
+1040

-THIRD SUCCESSFUL YEAR! • THOUSANDS ALREADY IN USE!
+THIRD SUCCESSFUL YEAR!
+THOUSANDS ALREADY IN USE!

 Use SUPERTAX personal income tax programs to calculate your tax liability now and have plenty of time to make year-end investment decisions to improve your position.
 SUPERTAX was created for Commodore 64 users by a practicing CPA with a Master's degree in tax accounting.
 Highly acclaimed by tax pros, CPA's and tax preparers, SUPERTAX is easy to understand and a pleasure to work with.
-SUPERTAX is also available for TRS-80 (2 drives), Apple II+, IBM-PC, Kaypro II and Sanyo MBC-550.
+SUPERTAX is also available for TRS-80 (2 drives), Apple II+, IBM-PC, Kaypro II and Sanyo MBC-550

-- SUPERTAX is fully screen-prompted and includes a manual loaded with valuable tax information, instruction and guidance. - SUPERTAX instantly recalculates your entire return when you change any item. - SUPERTAX prints directly on IRS forms. - SUPERTAX DATA can be stored on a diskette. - SUPERTAX updates are available at 50% discount to registered SUPERTAX owners. - SUPERTAX is an essential addition to your personal software library-best of all it's tax deductible.
+- SUPERTAX is fully screen-prompted and includes a manual loaded with valuable tax information, instruction and guidance. - SUPERTAX instantly recalculates your entire return when you change any item. - SUPERTAX prints directly on IRS forms.